kuzzleio/kuzzle/lib/api/dsl/README.md

 # Contributing

-You can refer to the [docs/filters.md](../../../docs/filters.md) section to get the list of the implemented filters.
+You can refer to the [documentation](http://kuzzle.io/guide/#filtering-syntax) to get the list of the implemented filters.